 If cucumber salad is not your thing or you want something more substantial, then another excellent salad for serving with kabobs at the dinner table is chickpea salad.

-You can find some traditional chickpea salad recipes on the web, or you can simply combine them with any salad you like and tada, chickpea salad.
+There are some excellent chickpea salad recipes on the web, but you can also combine chickpeas with almost any salad you want.
+Just add a little extra virgin olive oil and mix well.

 Quinoa is another good alternative to both rice and couscous as a side dish for kabobs.
 However, you’ll have to wash it thoroughly before cooking to remove any excess bitterness from the natural starches that are naturally high with quinoa.